Contact Us Today (424) 372-3112

-California Penal Code 273a PC defines the crime of child endangerment as the willful exposure of a child to unjustifiable pain, suffering, or danger.
+California Penal Code 273a PC defines the crime of child endangerment as the willful exposure of a child to unjustifiable pain, suffering, or danger, a serious offense with significant legal implications.

-The child doesn't have to be injured to face charges under this statute.
-Just exposing a child to danger could lead to a child endangerment arrest, charge, and conviction.
+It's crucial to understand that the child doesn't have to be physically harmed for charges to be brought under this statute.
+Simply exposing a child to danger could lead to a child's endangerment, arrest, charge, and conviction.

 Any act that places a child in a potentially dangerous environment that may injure them can be sufficient for Penal Code 273a charges.